microsoft/genaiscript/docs/src/content/docs/reference/scripts/github.md

 ### Branches

-List the branches on the repository
+List the branches on the repository.

 ```js
 const branches = await github.listBranches()
 console.log(branches)
 ```

-## Advanced use
+## Advanced Use

 You can use [octokit](https://www.npmjs.com/package/octokit) to access the full GitHub APIs.